EARTH DAY 2020:

 To enter the “Our Earth, Our Future” student showcase, please CLICK HERE to fill out the entry form.
 In addition to the entry form, you will need to submit additional information depending on your project category.

 Send the additional information, as described below, to Kristy Burja, firstname.lastname@example.org.

 All submitted work will be judged by a panel of local experts and a group of finalists will be selected.
 One first place winner will be selected in each category and receive a prize with a cash value up to $250.
-There will also be one overall honorable mention selected and given a prize with a cash value up to $50.
+A variety of other prizes, including one overall honorable mention, will be awarded with a cash value of up to $50.
 Each winner’s school will also receive recognition.

 All winners will be recognized by Savannah’s City Council and invited to participate in Earth Day Savannah’s 2021 Youth Council, which will help us design the framework for next year’s festival.

 Earth Day Savannah 2020 will be under the mighty oaks in Daffin Park!

 Each year in the spring, the Savannah Chatham Sustainability Coalition, One Hundred Miles, Bike Walk Savannah, other nonprofits, and our local community gather in a city park to become the nucleus of the city’s green initiatives.
 It is a celebration of environmentally responsible people and businesses in coastal Georgia.

 The Savannah Earth Day Festival serves as an important opportunity for local government, non-profits, and community groups to connect with the public and each other.
 It is the city’s largest environmental outreach event of the year and the largest educational Earth Day event in the State of Georgia.